Specific tasks during migration

 Custom ACIF exits

 You need to manually back up and restore any customized ACIF exits that you created.
-These are located in /usr/lpp/psf/bin (apk*, asciinp* and dbblank files) and the source files are located in /usr/lpp/psf/acif/.
+These exits are located at /usr/lpp/psf/bin (apk*, asciinp*, and dbblank files) and the source files are located at /usr/lpp/psf/acif/.

 Custom auxiliary-sheets